TausifTech/hmk-test-flutter/README.md

 This project is a food delivery application for an individual food shop, built on Flutter application.

-The target sdk is SDK 23.
+Android target sdk is SDK 30.

 Best of luck!